top of page

 • Aug 20

-Residential construction in Ontario faces harsh environmental conditions.
-Long winters with snow and ice, frequent freeze-thaw cycles, high summer humidity, and de-icing salts all accelerate corrosion.
+Residential construction in Ontario is exposed to harsh environmental conditions.
+Long winters with snow and ice, frequent freeze–thaw cycles, high summer humidity, and the widespread use of de-icing salts all significantly accelerate corrosion.

-less steel in Ontario residential construction offers durability, low maintenance, and modern aesthetics for structural and architectural applications.
+From a structural engineering standpoint, coated carbon steel often struggles to maintain long-term performance in these conditions.
+Stainless steel in Ontario residential construction offers superior durability, reduced maintenance, and long-term reliability for both structural and architectural applications.

 Close-up of stainless steel beams supporting a glass ceiling in an Ontario home, demonstrating corrosion-resistant design for harsh winters.